Washing machines tend to do quite a lot of noise, but luckily this can be addressed by following a couple steps.

 Use sound absorbing foam

 Cut small pieces of acoustic foam and place them behind the washing machine and also on its sides.
-You can use duct tape to attach them to the washer.
+You can even cut up an old mattress, or use any other type of foam material.

 Basically, you want to put foam in every place where there is space between the washer and the wall/cabinet.